webforj/webforj-documentation/docs/data-binding/transformation.md

 ## Simplifying transforms with `Transformer.of`

-It's possible to simplify the implementation of such transformations using the `Transformer.of` method provided by the `Transformer`
+It's possible to simplify the implementation of such transformations using the `Transformer.of` method provided by the `Transformer`.
+This method is syntactic sugar, and allows you to write a method that handles transformations inline, rather than passing a class implementing the `Transformer` interface.

 In the following example , the code handles a checkbox interaction within a travel app where users can opt for additional services like car rental.
 The checkbox state `boolean` needs to be transformed into a string representation `"yes"` or `"no"` that the backend model uses.